 - As consumers and members of public who are impacted by marketing decisions.

 All marketing graduates should have a solid foundation in marketing theory and methods; conducting market and consumer analysis; developing product, price, place and promotion strategies; assessing marketing costs; and evaluating marketing strategies.

-- demonstrated a conceptual and practical knowledge of auditing, financial, managerial, tax, and governmental accounting;
+- demonstrate a conceptual and practical knowledge of auditing, financial, managerial, tax, and governmental accounting;

-- demonstrated practical knowledge of accounting through for-profit and not-for-profit organizations through internships and externships;
+- demonstrate practical knowledge of accounting through internships and externships;

-- demonstrated professional and interpersonal skills such as verbal and written communication, as well as an ability to work effectively in teams;
+- demonstrate professional and interpersonal skills such as verbal and written communication, as well as an ability to work effectively in teams;

-- demonstrated a conceptual and practical knowledge of computer usage in the accounting discipline; and
+- demonstrate a conceptual and practical knowledge of computer usage in the accounting discipline; and

 BUSINESS MANAGEMENT MAJOR

 - demonstrate an understanding of all the business functions

 - apply functional knowledge to solve both real and simulated business problems